PUT-I/PUT-Console-RPG-Game/README.md

 Basicaly it is a primitive text-based rpg-like game where you can write your own scenarios if you like.

+The main goal of this project was to create a fully functional game with options, saves and editable scenarios.

 I used SFML to manage audio and json files for saving settings, items, npcs, scenarios, save, etc.

+It is recommended to use this project with visual studio because it is already configured to copy gamefiles and sfml dll's to output exe location.

 # Credits
 Many thanks to everyone who created these and published without demanding any money for it.
-These sources were sometimes modified or used to create a new media
+These sources were sometimes modified or used to create new media.

 Copyright/Attribution Notices: